-&lt;sup>18A trusted interlocutor supports our interpretation that unanimity is implied in the cue, although to be clear it is not explicit.
+22A trusted interlocutor supports our interpretation that unanimity is implied in the cue, although to be clear it is not explicit.

-&lt;sup>19Late in the survey those receiving the Nation A endorsement were informed that the legislature agreed as terms of Bank [X]'s entry "to move all of the Tribe's banking services (excluding investments and 401k) to Bank [X]."
+23Late in the survey those receiving the Nation A endorsement were informed that the legislature agreed as terms of Bank [X]'s entry "to move all of the Tribe's banking services (excluding investments and 401k) to Bank [X]."
 We cannot experimentally test the effect of this non-randomized information.
 However, within-subject reactions are highly correlated (correlation coefficient of 0.46 on a 5-point scale), which helps mitigate concerns over the move from hypothetical to specific.